RoseSAK/user-guides-source/admin_user_guides.md

-### ITracr Admin User Guide
+# iTracr Administrator User Guide

-This guide is for Admin Users of Itracr, and covers the common tasks that an Admin might want to perform, such as adding new users and managing users, creating projects and tasks, and approving leave requests.
+This guide provides an introduction for Administrator (Admin) Users of iTracr, and covers the common tasks that an Admin might want to perform, including adding new users, creating projects and tasks, and approving leave requests.

-## Contents
+# Contents

 1. Add new users
 2. Activate users